The Well (video game): Development and themes

-The Well is based one of the poems by H. P. Lovecraft in Fungi from Yuggoth.
-The game is in addition to the rise of a monstrous entity also about the cost of creation.
+The Well is based on one of the poems by H. P. Lovecraft in Fungi from Yuggoth.
+The game is, in addition to the rise of a monstrous entity, also about the cost of creation.

 The game was released on Itch.io for Microsoft Windows and macOS on 20 September 2021 for $1.99.
-The Well is intended to be the first in a series of small games titled Yames' Secret Games.
+The Well is intended to be the first in a series of short games titled Yames' Secret Games.

 Reception

 The Well received a positive review in DREAD XP, which called the writing "fantastic" and praised the art style as "[leaving] just enough to the imagination".
 The game also received praise by Daniel Simmonds of The Rotting Zombie, who gave it 7/10, finding it to be faithful to the original poem and having anxiety-inducing retro-style graphics and sound design.
 The Well was also positively reviewed by Ian Walker of Kotaku, who found the game to be "grisly and beautiful" and that it "nestled somewhere so deep and dark in my mind that I’ve yet to divine how to flush it out".